sandarutharuneth/midjourney-bot/README.md

 #

 ## Our Partners
-> Here are our current partner on the Openjourney bot.
+> Here are our current partners on the Openjourney bot.

 - [**Prodia**](https://prodia.com) - All the image generating resources
 - [**Replicate**](https://replicate.com) - Upscaling and Face restoration algorithms